Burning Tree: History

 In the Southern California/Los Angeles underground rock scene, Marc Ford had started out playing in a series of garage bands from the early to mid-eighties.
 Gray and Dutton had previously played together in the band, The March.

 The band Citadel, which later went by the names Citadel Ltd & Head, was led by the guitarist Marc Ford, drummer Doni Gray and lead vocalist Zane Grey.
 Their former bandmate Jimmy Ashhurst had left and was replaced by bassist Mark "Muddy" Dutton.
 Citadel eventually disbanded due to disagreements with their singer, and led to the formation of Burning Tree.

 By the late eighties, Citadel Ltd/Head evolved into the blues rock outfit Burning Tree, a power trio featuring Marc Ford on guitar and vocals, Mark "Muddy" Dutton on bass and vocals, and Doni Gray on drums and vocals.
 In 1987, Burning Tree was formed.

 In the earliest version of Burning Tree, all three band members brought in songs and shared vocals, and often switched instruments.
 Their sound was remembered as being very eclectic and special.

 The band secured a residency at the Coconut Teaszer in Hollywood, California, from 1988-89.
 By the end of 1989, they landed a recording contract with Epic Records.

 Debut Album: 1990

 Burning Tree released their self-titled debut album on Epic Records in 1990, produced by Tim Palmer.
 Their debut single "Fly On" was released on October 8, 1990.

 During the recording session, Booker T. Jones made a guest appearance and played the Hammond B-3, featuring his talents on two songs.

-The studio album failed to capture the sound of the band's dynamic trio.
-It has been later claimed that their producer did not understand the band and it was evident in the mixing of the final product.
-The preferred option was to see the band performing live, as that was considered to be the most authentic way to experience them.